 To find an answer to the questions above, first, ask yourself the following:

 Why do you invest?

-For most people the answer is to grow wealth and save for retirement.
+For most people, the answer is to grow wealth and save for retirement.
 In other words, most people’s time horizon is very long.
-If you are in your 40’s, you have at least 15 or 20 years until you start to consider drawing regular income from your investments.
+If you are in your 40’s, you have at least 15 or 20 years until you start to consider drawing a regular income from your investments.

 Stocks have historically outperformed bonds and cash in the long run.
 Therefore, they should be part of your portfolio, unless you are already close to retirement age (in such case it makes sense to keep a greater share of your savings in less risky investments).